-5.3 Ripley's K function
+5.1.3 Ripley's K function

-Given a system state \mathbf{x}0 , Ripley's K function measures the average number of occurrences of \mathbf{x}0 within a given neighbourhood around a random occurrence of \mathbf{x}0 .
-It was originally developed for spatial data, but it can be applied in a temporal setting to characterise recurrence in \mathbf{x}0 .
-Let the binary variable $Y_t = \mathbb{1}\{X_t \text{ is in state } \mathbf{x}0\}$; Ripley's K function for a neighbourhood of size n is then equal to (Ripley, 1981; Dixon, 2014):
+Given a system state x_0 , Ripley's K function measures the average number of occurrences of x_0 within a given neighborhood around a random occurrence of x_0 .
+It was originally developed for spatial data, but it can be applied in a temporal setting to characterize recurrence in x_0 .
+Let the binary variable $Y_t = 1\{X_t \text{ is in state } x_0\}$.
+Ripley's K function for a neighborhood of size n is then equal to Ripley (1981) and Dixon (2014):

-$$K(n) = \lambda^{-1} \left(\mathbb{E} \left[\sum{k=-n}^{n} Y{t+k} \mid Y_t = 1 \right] - 1 \right)$$ (28)
+$$K(n) = \lambda^{-1} \left(\mathbb{E}\left[\sum{k=-n}^{n} Y{t+k} \mid Y_t = 1 \right] - 1 \right),$$ (28)

-where $\lambda = \mathbb{E}[Y_t]$ (frequency of \mathbf{x}0 in X_t).
-The statistical significance of K(n) can then be assessed by comparing it to values obtained for a homogeneous Poisson process of same length and with the same average rate of occurrence as Y_t (Figure 12).
-In equation 28, λ^{-1} can also be discarded, so that K(n) represents an average event count and is more directly related to impacts.
-Ripley's K was used in meteorology to characterise S2S recurrence in extreme precipitation events by Barton et al. (2016), Tuel and Martius (2021a) and Tuel and Martius (2021b).
+where $\lambda = \mathbb{E}[Y_t]$ (frequency of x_0 in X_t).
+The statistical significance of K(n) can then be assessed by comparing it to values obtained for a homogeneous Poisson process of same length and with the same average rate of occurrence as Y_t (Fig. 13).
+In Eq.
+(28), λ^{-1} can also be discarded, meaning that K(n) represents an average event count and is more directly related to impacts.
+Ripley's K was used in meteorology to characterize S2S recurrence in extreme precipitation events by Barton et al. (2016), Tuel and Martius (2021a), and Tuel and Martius (2021b).
+Stephenson et al. (2004) and Hannachi (2010) also used Ripley's K to characterize the clustering of climate modes in the state space.

-5.4 Distribution of inter-event times
+5.1.4 Distribution of inter-event times

-Stationarity in a given system state \mathbf{x}0 can be described by the corresponding distribution of residence times (section 4.2.5).
-Similarly, the distribution of inter-event times (also called "recurrence times" or "waiting times") characterises the recurrence in \mathbf{x}0 from a global perspective (Altmann and Kantz, 2005).
-The recurrence time T_i is the duration between the i-th and (i+1)-th occurrences of state \mathbf{x}0 in a time series.
+Quasi-stationarity in a given system state x_0 can be described by the corresponding distribution of residence times (Sect.
+4.2.5).
+Similarly, the distribution of inter-event times (also called "recurrence times" or "waiting times") characterizes the recurrence in x_0 from a global perspective (Altmann and Kantz, 2005).
+The recurrence time T_i is the duration between the ith and (i + 1)th occurrences of state x_0 in a time series.
 We can easily see that both short and long recurrence times will be more frequent in a series that exhibits clustering than in a series where events occur independently of one another.
 The presence of a heavy tail in the distribution of T_i therefore points to a tendency for temporal clustering in the series.
-If \mathbf{x}0 is rare enough, the distribution of T_i may converge to well-known distributions like the exponential (a sign of short-term dependence, as with homogeneous Poisson processes), or the stretched exponential or power-law distribution (Eichner et al., 2007; Corral, 2015).
-When events correspond to extremes above a given threshold, the exponents that characterise these distribution are even related to the autocorrelation coefficient of the original series (Santhanam and Kantz, 2008; Kalra and Santhanam, 2021).
+If x_0 is rare enough, the distribution of T_i may converge to well-known distributions like the exponential (a sign of short-term dependence, as with homogeneous Poisson processes), stretched exponential or power law distribution (Eichner et al., 2007; Corral, 2015).
+When events correspond to extremes above a given threshold, the exponents that characterize these distribution are even related to the autocorrelation coefficient of the original series (Santhanam and Kantz, 2008; Kalra and Santhanam, 2021).